cypok/console_graphics/README.md

 ### Using

-Just copy `console.h` and `console.c` to your project and use it.
+Just copy `console.h` and `console.c` to your project and use them:

+    #include "console.h"

+That's all for Windows.

-On Unix-based OS you should have [ncurses](http://www.gnu.org/software/ncurses/ncurses.html) library installed.
+On Unix-based OS you should also have [ncurses](http://www.gnu.org/software/ncurses/ncurses.html) library installed.

+For example, use apt-get on Linux:

+    apt-get install libncurses5-dev

+Or use your favourite package manager on your favourite OS.

+After this add `-lncurses` to gcc options of your project.

 ### Example